hyperledger/aries-rfcs/tags.md

 ### `credentials`
 Relates to [verifiable credentials](https://www.w3.org/TR/vc-data-model/).

+### `biometrics`
+Relates to biometrics, typically as used with verifiable credentials or over protocols.

 ### `rich-schemas`
 Relates to next-generation schemas, such as those used by [https://schema.org](schema.org), as used in verifiable credentials.